Supabase provides a CLI so that you can develop your application locally, rather than connecting to a live project.

 - API Gateway

 Now that we've learned how to install and start Supabase locally, let's see how you can use it with a frontend application.
-This quick start will show you how you can configure a React app which uses Supabase stack.
+This quick-start guide will show you, how you can configure a React app which uses the Supabase stack.

 Copy this snippet into

 App.js, and then start the backend and the frontend: